SebastianUA/terraform/google_cloud_platform/examples/google_runtimeconfig/README.md

-# Work with AWS GOOGLE_RUNTIMECONFIG via terraform
+# Work with GOOGLE_RUNTIMECONFIG via terraform

 A terraform module for making GOOGLE_RUNTIMECONFIG.